 Co-op Membership Pays

-Delaware Electric Cooperative’s (DEC) Board of Directors has voted to return $4 million in capital credits to the Cooperative’s member-owners in December.
+Delaware Electric Cooperative’s (DEC) Board of Directors has voted to return more than $5 million in capital credits to the Cooperative’s member-owners in December.
 Capital credit refunds are also known as the Co-op’s profits or margins.
 Because DEC is a not-for-profit utility, margins are returned to the people the Cooperative serves.

-Everyone who was a Delaware Electric Cooperative member in 2010 is eligible for a refund.
-To receive a billing credit from the Cooperative, you must have been a Delaware Electric Cooperative member in 2010.
-All eligible members will receive a credit on their December bill.
+Everyone who was a Delaware Electric Cooperative member in 2011 is eligible for a refund.
+To receive a billing credit from the Cooperative, you must have been a Delaware Electric Cooperative member in 2011.
+All eligible current members will receive a credit on their December bill.
 Active members will not receive a check — they will be able to view the billing credit on their paper bill or by viewing their bill through DEC’s online Smarthub portal or the Co-op’s app, DEC Connect.
-Members who had an active account in 2010, but are no longer served by DEC, will receive a check for their portion of the retired capital credits.
-DEC expects to distribute checks or billing credits to more than 64,000 members this Christmas season.
+Members who had an active account in 2011, but are no longer served by DEC, will receive a check for their portion of the retired capital credits.
+DEC expects to distribute checks or billing credits to more than 75,000 members this Christmas season.

-Newer members who were not served by DEC in 2010 will also eventually receive capital credits, but it may take a few years.
+Newer members who were not served by DEC in 2011will also eventually receive capital credits, but it may take a number of years.
 Capital credits are considered to be a return on the members’ investment in the system.
 Each month members pay their electric bill, they are helping to pay for improvements to the system that keep the lights on.
 The immediate payback is in the form of increased reliability and low rates.

 Why Don't All Members Receive a Credit?

-We are excited to announce the return of $4 million to those who were Delaware Electric Cooperative members in 2010.
+We are excited to announce the return of more than $5 million to those who were Delaware Electric Cooperative members in 2011.
 While this is exciting news, if the Cooperative served you during that year, what about members who joined the Co-op after that?
 The answer is—you’ll have to be patient!
 You’ll eventually receive capital credits too, but it may take a little longer.

 Here’s why: Delaware Electric Cooperative was founded in 1936 by a group of farmers in southern Delaware.
 The for-profit utilities, at the time, wouldn’t invest the money to bring the life-changing benefits of electricity to rural parts of the State.
 The farmers pooled their money together and began building power lines and substations.